kinjalsonar/Pandas/README.md

-I have used Pandas Package to train the model ane taken IPL match dataset.
+I have used Pandas Package and taken IPL match dataset.